darasus/ai-blog/content/the-benefits-of-learning-to-code.md

   There are many reasons why learning to code could be beneficial for you as a career.
 Learning how to code opens up opportunities in almost any field because of its ever-expanding scope.
+intro: >-
+  Learning to code is challenging, but it can also be incredibly rewarding.
+  It has become a highly sought after skill in recent years, with the demand for coders rising year on year.
+There are many reasons why learning to code could be beneficial for you as a career.
+The opportunities available to those who know how to code are considerably expanded.

+  Coding has become an essential skill in almost every industry, including marketing and sales, business analysis, data science, cyber security, artificial intelligence and robotics.
+Learning how to code opens up opportunities in almost any field because of its ever-expanding scope.
+As such, coding skills are becoming a necessity for anyone looking to work in digital or tech-related industries.
+Here are some benefits of learning to code that might help you decide if it’s the right career path for you:
 ---

 ## You’ll Gain Confidence In Your Abilities